vinsidious/gac/ROADMAP.md

 - [x] Simplified architecture with function-based API instead of class-based approach
 - [x] Reorganized code into focused modules with clear responsibilities
 - [x] Added compatibility layer to ensure existing code continues to work
+- [x] Completed major code reorganization to improve maintainability
+- [x] Shifted from OOP to a more functional programming approach